val92130/Supreme-Auto-Checkout/README.md

   - **Option to hide sold out products.**
   - **Easy configuration.**
   - **AutoCop** - You can set keywords for products and they will automatically be added to cart when they are available on the shop.

 # Coming soon
 Features that will be added in the future:
   - **Product Monitor** - Be notified when new products are added to the shop.

 # Installation

+You can download the bot on the Chrome Web Store [here](https://chrome.google.com/webstore/detail/supreme-auto-checkout-bot/lokkgfofiabinmcohpdalkcmfjpepkjb?hl=fr&gl=FR).

-To install the chrome extension you must first download the latest release [here](https://github.com/val92130/Supreme-Auto-Checkout/releases).
+Or you can also download the latest release [here](https://github.com/val92130/Supreme-Auto-Checkout/releases).

 Once it's done, follow these steps:
   >- Extract the downloaded release to a folder of your choice.
   >- Open Google Chrome and type in your address bar **chrome://extensions/** and enable the **Developer** mode option at the top of the page.
   >- Drag the **bot/build** folder containing the extension into Google Chrome.

 # Updating

 If you already have a previous version of the bot installed, I recommend you to **uninstall it before installing the new version**